instructor-ai/instructor/docs/concepts/prompting.md

     )
 ```

-If you're having a hard time with `Enum` and alternative is to use `Literal`
+If you're having a hard time with `Enum` an alternative is to use `Literal`

 ```python hl_lines="4"
 from typing import Literal